Title: Paintings Conservator, Art Historian

 Location: Portland, Oregon, United States

-Jan C. Cavanaugh, an Art Historian with a painting background and the owner of Jan Cavanaugh Paintings Conservation Services has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in art history.
+Jan C. Cavanaugh, PhD, MAC, an Art Historian and Paintings Conservator with a painting background, and the owner of Jan Cavanaugh Paintings Conservation Services, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in art history.

 For more information, please visit: